zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 2. Import the certificate to your root certificate store and trust it.

-    - **For Windows**
-    Run the following command:
+    - **For Windows**, run the following command:

       `certutil -enterprise -f -v -AddStore "Root" localca.cer`

       **Note:** Ensure that you open the terminal as **administrator**.
 This will install the certificate to the Trusted Root Certification Authorities.

-    - **For macOS**
-    Run the following command:
+    - **For macOS**, run the following command:

       `$ sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain localca.cer`

-    - **For Firefox**
-    You can manually import your root certificate via the Firefox settings, or force Firefox to use the Windows truststore:
+    - **For Firefox**, manually import your root certificate via the Firefox settings, or force Firefox to use the Windows truststore.

       **Note:** Firefox uses its own certificate truststore.

         Create a new Javascript file firefox-windows-truststore.js at `C:\Program Files (x86)\Mozilla Firefox\defaults\pref` with the   following content:

       ```
       /* Enable experimental Windows truststore support */
       pref("security.enterprise_roots.enabled", true);
       ```

 #### Generate a keystore and truststore for a new service on z/OS